lamMilo/Argus/README.md

 <h3 align="center">
 ### Disclamer.
 </h3>
-I as the creator of this tool am not resposible for and how the tool is been used.
+This tool is intended for educational and authorized use only.
+Unauthorized use of this tool to scan systems without proper consent is illegal and may violate local, state, and federal laws.
+The creator of this tool are not responsible for any misuse or damages caused by its usage.
-Remember to only scan when you are allowed.
+By using this tool, you agree to abide by all applicable laws and to only use it on systems where you have explicit permission to perform such actions.
+Always obtain proper authorization before conducting any network scanning.